-MUSHROOM RISOTTO RECIPE
+MUSHROOM RISOTTO RECIPE:

-How to Make a Classic Italian in a Vegan Version
+a Classic Italian in a Vegan Version

 This vegan mushroom risotto is our plant-based take on a great Italian classic, created to respect the structure, texture, and balance of a traditional risotto while using only simple, everyday ingredients.
 The goal was not to “replace” the original, but to reinterpret it in a way that feels natural, familiar, and rooted in Italian home cooking.